JazzyWagdaddy/HybridCloudBootCamp/2 - Hybrid Cloud - Migration - Lab 1 - DMS.md

 6. Select **MySampleDB** when it appears and click **Next**.
 7. On the **Select Objects tab** click **Generate SQL Script**.
 8. On the **Script & deploy schema tab** review the script and click **Deploy schema**.
 Once complete, and that tasks should be fast, click Migrate Data.
-9. On the Slect tables tab, ensure that the row count is 38,803 and click **Start data migration**.
+9. On the Select tables tab, ensure that the row count is 38,803 and click **Start data migration**.
-10. THe migration should take less than 30 seconds.
+10. The migration should take less than 30 seconds.
 Review the tab for deployment information on warnings, failures, etc.

 Congratulations, you have just migrated your first database to the cloud!